ismailceylan/restorm/README.md

 ```

 ### Object Syntax
 We can use object syntax to organize field selection operations.
-To select fields from the model, we should define an empty key and provide an array of fields as the value.
+To select fields directly from the model, we should define an empty key or relation name as a key and provide an array of fields to selected as the value.

 ```js
 const selections =